allison-nau/cio-mass-cytometry/README.md

 - **MDS plots:** The dimensional reduction should be inspected for any strong outlier samples that may have issues that need follow-up in FlowJo or more manual inspections.
 It should also be used to understand if any batch effects are prominent in the dataset because strong batch effects may interfere with clustering efficacy.
 In the example data, a strong difference is seen with `Timepoint` due to our simulated biological effect.
 - **NRS plots:** These can help inform what is driving the signal in the MDS plots.
 Here, you can see the injected signal from CD8+ T cells pushing differences in the MDS.
 - **Pseudobulk plot:** It may help to inform if some particular marker has aberrant expression on a particular sample.
 - **FlowSOM clustering:** The most important question to ask is if the clustering count is high enough to capture all the cell populations you are interested in labeling.
 If you try to set the clustering of FlowSOM too low, then distinct populations could be combined together erroneously.
 If you have batch effects present, this can be exacerbated because you may need different clusters for each batch.
 If you see batches in the MDS, and you see batches here, and you see batches in the upcoming UMAP, it may be time to stop and treat your batches as separate analysis projects for cell-type assignment.
+If you do not see all the populations you would like identified, are the type marker plot shows mixed clusters, you may need to increase the number of clusters you are generating (e.g. 14x14 SOM grid for 50 clusters).
-- **Type marker plot:** This is a great plot, but if you have an enormous amount of samples, you may need to omit this plot because it takes a long time to generate.
+- **Type marker plot:** This is a great plot, but if you have an enormous amount of samples, you may need to downsample your SSE in preparation for this figure.
 This plot can be a useful reference when you are labeling your clusters because you can understand, for both phenotypic and functional markers, if their distribution indicates a cluster is a particular cell type.
 It could also help you see if you may have erroneously combined some populations.
 - **UMAP by `cluster_id`:** The clusters should look clustered on the UMAP.
 - **UMAP expression plots:** This is important to look at to see if you have expected cell populations clustered into single clusters.
 If you see cell populations consistently showing up in two clusters, this could indicate that either (a) you have erroneously passed in a barcoding marker as a cell typing marker (happens with CD45 sometimes), or (b) you have a batch effect, and it's time to analyze that batch separately for cell-type assignment (or execute some batch effect correcting method out of scope here).
 - **Multi-heatmap:** See cluster expression in samples to help understand any oddball samples.